Pitzer College: Gold Student Health and Wellness Center

-Originally opened in 1995, the Gold Student Health and Wellness Center was completely renovated and reopened in 2014.
-It is a hub of campus life activity for the entire Pitzer community.
-The Center is home to the College's gym, a yoga studio, a Pilates studio, and the student-run Shakedown Café.
-There is also incorporated club meeting space, multipurpose programming space, and the offices of some Student Affairs staff.
+Originally opened in 1995, the Gold Student Health and Wellness Center was renovated and reopened in 2014.

 Residential Life Project

 The Residential Life Project is expected to be completed in three phases over the next 10 to 15 years.
 Phase I, which included Sanborn, Pitzer, and Atherton Halls, was completed and inaugurated in September 2007 and received LEED Gold recognition from the United States Green Building Council in 2008.
-Robert Redford and Ed Begley, Jr. were the keynote speakers at the dedication ceremony of the Residential Life Project.
-The College broke ground on Phase II, which incorporates four new residence halls, a demonstration kitchen, an archive, a board room and program/faculty offices, in December 2010.
-It was completed in 2012 and earned LEED platinum certification.
+Robert Redford and Ed Begley Jr. were the keynote speakers at the dedication ceremony of the Residential Life Project.
+Phase II, which incorporates four new residence halls, a demonstration kitchen, an archive, a board room and program/faculty offices, was completed in 2012 and earned LEED platinum certification.

-When Pitzer's Residential Life Project is complete, the College expects to become the first college in the nation to have all Gold or Platinum LEED certified residence halls.
+When Pitzer's Residential Life Project is complete, the college expects to become the first college in the nation to have all Gold or Platinum LEED certified residence halls.

 Student clubs and organizations

 Pitzer has more than 50 student clubs and organizations on campus, in addition to over 200 others within the Claremont Colleges consortium.

-The Green Bike Program (GBP), a student run bicycle collective, maintains a full service shop, as well as fleet of recovered and reused bicycles that are raffled off free of charge each semester for student use.
-The GBP works to provide an alternative mode of transportation to combat the predominant and destructive car culture in Southern California, as well as to reduce consumption and consumerism while increasing the practical use of recycled and reused materials.
-The GBP maintains a strong DIY ethic, and has become a social hub for both student and community activism.The Student Life, the primary student newspaper of the Claremont Colleges, covers Pitzer.